Iron & Manganese Removal Using Manganese Dioxide Filter Media

 Topics in this Episode

 Anyway, today the items we’re going to cover are: what is manganese dioxide, how is it used, what are the benefits and the advantage of using manganese dioxide for removing iron, manganese, odors from well water, and what’s the difference between the coded type of such as greensand or Birm where there’s a thin layer of manganese dioxide coating the different type of mineral element underneath it.
 And the solid manganese dioxide media where it’s a solid granular like a solid chunk of the manganese dioxide.
 Those, you see different brand names for that, such as Pro-OX that’s one we sell or Filox, Pyrolox, those are all brands of the manganese dioxide media.

 We’re going to talk about under what conditions manganese media work the best and the importance of water chemistry flowrate; and, I did talk about this before in episode 2, we talked about how to test your flowrate, in episode 5 we covered some of this with basic iron treatment but here I’m going to talk specifically more about manganese dioxide.
 Get a lot of questions about it so it should be interesting.

 If you’re listening to this, you already know this but iron is serious problem.
 Many folks have, all over the world have problems in their well.
 It’s now a problem in the US and Canada but we see a lot of iron and manganese problems in Mexico, South America.
-We’ve even seen some folks in Europe and know that there’s different parts of Europe to have problem with, Middle East, Asia of course.
+We’ve even seen some folks in Europe and know that there are different parts of Europe to have a problem with, Middle East, Asia of course.

 So generally what you should be seeing with iron is .3 parts per million or less or in manganese .05 parts per million or less.
 It’s very little amount over that level, it causes stain, water can have a red, brown, or yellow color, stain laundry fixtures.